Meeran Haider: Arrest and prison

 On 1 April 2020 Haider was arrested during the Covid-19 lockdown, while he was engaged in relief work, for allegedly conspiring to incite communal violence during the 2020 Delhi Riots.
 However he was brought to before the Metropolitan Magistrate and remanded in police custody for 14 days initially.
 He was granted bail, but later re-arrested by the police on another charge.

 According to the Delhi police the violence was a pre-meditated conspiracy and all arrests have been made based on scientific and forensic evidence.
 Haider was booked under Unlawful Activities (Prevention) Act (UAPA) by Delhi Police.
 He has been kept held in Tihar Jail since then.

 According to the special cell of Delhi it was a pre-meditated conspiracy which led to Delhi riots just before the visit to India of the United States President Donald Trump on 24–25 February 2020.
 The Police have made FIR.
 The court on 13 August 2020, has given the police time until 17 September to file the charge sheet.

+Bail

+The Supreme Court of India granted bail to Meeran Haider along with Gulfisha Fatima, Shifa ur Rehman, Mohammad Saleem Khan & Shadab Ahmed on 3 January 2026.